OpenWRT AccessPoint / WiFi configuration tutorial

 - Configure hostapd in access point mode

-Really, compared to pfSense and IPFire, it's much, much easier to configure Access point in OpenWRT.
+Compared to pfSense and IPFire, it's much, much easier to configure Access point in OpenWRT.

 Install OpenWRT

-Install hostapd and firmware drivers for your network card(s).
+Install hostapd and firmware drivers for your network card(s)

 In the web interface, go to System->Software and search for "hostapd".